alimmemon/ML-Tutorial/readme.md

 # ML-Tutorial

-Link to Project Website https://github.com/alimmemon/ML-Tutorial
+Link to Project Repository https://github.com/alimmemon/ML-Tutorial

 * The objective the model is to find the best line using support vector machine to separate tumors or cancers into malignant and benign categories